Updated 24 March 2020

 What we know about COVID-19

-While the details of and deadlines for undertaking pre arrival reporting of human health onboard will differ from one port to another, most ports and coastal states require a declaration on any of the following:
+While the details of and deadlines for undertaking pre arrival reporting of human health onboard, as well as the definition of ‘affected areas’, will differ from one port to another, most ports and coastal states require a declaration on any of the following:

-While there is no common definition of how to calculate the common 14-day quarantine period, the period will typically commence at pilot away time in China which will be the last time the crew of a ship will have interacted with a person from China.
+While there is no common definition of how to calculate the 14-day quarantine period, the period will typically commence at pilot away time in the affected area which will be the last time the crew of a ship will have interacted with a person from that area.

 We do emphasise that the above are only examples of port control measures currently being enforced.
-Other countries, such as Bangladesh, may also have established designated quarantine anchorages exclusively for ships arriving from China directly or via intermediate ports.
-Some may also impose restrictions on landing of garbage if a ship has visited areas with ongoing transmission or has reported an ill person onboard.
+Some countries may have established designated quarantine anchorages exclusively for ships arriving from affected areas or via intermediate ports, others may also impose restrictions on landing of garbage if a ship has visited affected areas or has reported an ill person onboard.
 This is why it is so important to stay in close contact with local port authorities and ships’ agents to obtain the most up to date and reliable information about the type of quarantine measures in force in a given port.

 It is also worth noting that illness of a person onboard a ship that may adversely affect the safety of a ship or port facility could be considered a ‘reportable hazardous condition’ and ships that do not accurately report the health condition of crew members may therefore be penalised.